Mass surveillance: Bahrain

 Bahrain is one of the five countries on Reporters Without Borders' March 2013 list of "State Enemies of the Internet", countries whose governments are involved in active, intrusive surveillance of news providers, resulting in grave violations of freedom of information and human rights.
 The level of Internet filtering and surveillance in Bahrain is one of the highest in the world.
 The royal family is represented in all areas of Internet management and has sophisticated tools at its disposal for spying on its subjects.
 The online activities of dissidents and news providers are closely monitored and the surveillance is increasing.

 Media reports published in July 2021 exposed the use of NSO Group's phone malware software, Pegasus, for spying on rights activists, lawyers, and journalists, globally, by authoritarian governments.
 Bahrain was among the many countries listed as the Israeli firm's clients accused of hacking and conducting unauthorized mass surveillance using phone malware despite a poor human rights record.
 The software is said to infect devices, allowing its operators to get access to the target's messages, photos, record calls, and activate the microphone and camera.

-Yusuf al-Jamri had no idea that even after fleeing Bahrain, he won’t be able to escape the government’s prying eyes, even after taking asylum in the UK.
-After moving to the UK and getting his asylum request accepted, Al-Jamri legally filed charges against Bahrain along with the notorious spyware firm, NSO Group for infecting his phone with a malware, built with military-grade technology in August 2019.
-The hacking was verified by the researchers at Toronto based CitizenLab.
-As a result of which Yusuf complained of being subjected to personal injury, loss of privacy, distress and anxiety.
-Al-Jamri’s lawyers made claims about the same in a pre-claim letter sent to both the accused, NSO Group and the Bahraini government.
-No response was received from the two on being approached for comments.